Story of a Young Couple: Plot

 Agnes and Jochen are two young actors who meet and fall in love while appearing in a Berlin production of Nathan the Wise.
 After the two marry, Agnes is drawn to the communist cause, and begins acting in East German films, which her husband views as sheer propaganda, especially when she recites a poem praising Stalin.
 When Jochen decides to accept a role in Les Mains Sales, his wife cannot bring herself to follow him, viewing the play as seditious.
 They decide to divorce.
-Jochen becomes a celebrated star in the West, but slowly realizes that not all is well: he sees that former influential Nazis are rehabilitated.
-After witnessing an anti-war demonstration brutally dispersed by the police, he arrives in the divorce court and asks Agnes to reconcile with him.
+Jochen becomes a celebrated star in the West, but slowly realizes that not all is well.
+He sees that former influential Nazis are being rehabilitated and witnesses an anti-war demonstration being brutally dispersed by the police.
+Arriving in the divorce court, he asks Agnes to reconcile with him.
 The two reunite and move to East Berlin.

 Cast

 Production

 The script was written by Maetzig and author Bodo Uhse.
-In part, Story of A Young Couple was intended as a response to Jean-Paul Sartre's anti-communist play Dirty Hands, which was also mentioned in the plot.
+In part, Story of A Young Couple was intended as a response to Jean-Paul Sartre's anti-communist play Dirty Hands, which is also referenced in the plot.
 Assistant-director Siegfried Hartmann told an interviewer that the film was made when the Cold War turned into a grim reality, and when Joseph Stalin's cult of personality was at its height, with both those factors heavily influencing the picture.
 Kurt Maetzig told that "in this film... we attempted to tackle a problem facing every honest German today... namely, the division of our fatherland and the prospects for reunion".